-- additional requirements on beneficial interest in securities, as stipulated in Section 56 of the Companies Act, were included together with a unique local requirement, namely B-BBEE sworn affidavit for exempted micro enterprises and qualified small entities, as required by the Black Economic Empowerment Act; - due to a substantial number of changes aggregated in the last two subsequent annual updates of the IFRS taxonomy (2017 and 2018), revised requirements of the IFRS and the IFRS for SMEs were accommodated in order to provide local entities with the latest version of the standards as required by the Companies Act; - detailed notes and explanatory disclosure structures as per the latest IFRS standards were incorporated to provide entities with more flexibility in presenting a true and fair view of their financials; and - inclusion of additional references to FRSC's Financial Reporting Procurements 2, 3 and 6.
+- additional requirements on beneficial interest in securities, as stipulated in Section 56 of the Companies Act, were included together with a unique local requirement, namely B-BBEE sworn affidavit for exempted micro enterprises and qualified small entities, as required by the Black Economic Empowerment Act; - due to a substantial number of changes aggregated in the last three subsequent annual updates of the IFRS taxonomy (2017, 2018 and 2019), revised requirements of the IFRS and the IFRS for SMEs were accommodated in order to provide local entities with the latest version of the standards as required by the Companies Act; - detailed notes and explanatory disclosure structures as per the latest IFRS standards were incorporated to provide entities with more flexibility in presenting a true and fair view of their financials; and - inclusion of additional references to FRSC's Financial Reporting Procurements 2, 3 and 6. - inclusion of additional elements / incorporation of fixes to existing elements based on the feedback received from public consultations on the Draft CIPC Data Model 2018.

 To ensure traceability of the introduced changes, this consultation paper is accompanied with a draft data model with all updates marked as compared to its previous version.
-The changes introduced in 2018 version of the model are marked with light blue color applicable both on the level of the cells and the tabs being modified and/or added to the scope.
+The changes introduced in 2019 version of the model are marked with light blue color applicable on the level of the cells being modified and/or added to the scope.
+Full legend of colors used in the model for better traceability of the changes is presented in the Legends tab of the provided data model.